eosnetworkfoundation/docs/evm/20_smart-contracts/20_migrate-your-smart-contract.md

 <FaucetTokens />

-If you're on the testnet, you can get some EOS tokens using the [**testnet faucet**](https://faucet.testnet.evm.eosnetwork.com/).

-If you're on the EOS Mainnet, ]you can transfer your native EOS using a standard EOS transfer:
+If you're on the Mainnet, you can transfer your native EOS using a standard EOS transfer:
 - Send tokens to: `eosio.evm`
 - Set the `memo` to your EOS EVM address